-From the money so received, together with the amount in hand to the credit of said bond fund, the Commission shall first pay all interest and principal in said bonds as it becomes due and shall then deposit the residue of said moneys in some bank or banks in said County to the joint credit of the County Commissioners and the Commission.
+From the money so received, together with the amount in hand to the credit of said bond fund, the Commission shall first pay all interest and principal in said bonds as it becomes due and shall then deposit the residue of said moneys in some bank or banks in said County to the credit of the Commission.

 The Commission is authorized to pay the interest on any bonds it may issue out of the proceeds of the sale of said bonds, but not more than one year's interest may be so paid.

 [1955 Code, sec.
 306; 1947, Sp.
 Sess., ch.
 13, sec.
 380-1]